 The standing committees of ISONG play a vital role in the direction, leadership, and success of our association.
 Committee involvement is also a wonderful opportunity for ISONG colleagues to share their expertise as well as engage with other members.
 We hope you will contact the chairperson(s) of a committee to see how you can give your time and talent to ISONG while promoting our association's values and ideals.

-The Awards Committee solicits and reviews nominations from the membership for the Founder Awards prior to each annual meeting.
+The Awards Committee solicits and reviews nominations from the membership for the Founders' Awards prior to each annual meeting.
 The committee will select the award recipients by consensus.
 Recipients will receive the awards at the annual meeting.
-Members include a past award recipient and the chairperson or a representative of the Membership Committee.

 The By-laws Committee considers and recommends any changes or amendments in either the Articles of Incorporation or the Bylaws.